alphagov/passport-verify/README.md

 ./pre-commit.sh
 ```

-To make changes to passport-verify which may need to be tested in another application:  "Link" projects, rather than copying the entire directory in.
+To make changes to passport-verify which may need to be tested in another application:
+"Link" projects, rather than copying the entire directory in:

 ```
 # In passport-verify
 cd ./passport-verify
-yarn link
+npm link
 # In your application
 cd ./some-application
-yarn link passport-verify
+npm link passport-verify
 ```